y-arjun-y/arjunyadav/pages-md/projects.md

 #### Summary

+This whole project should be prefaced by the sheer amount of work that had gone into it: from my main work as a resource head for the Earth and Climate Change council: working on the agenda document, the background guide and the video with my co-resource head and directors - as well as helping out with the website as part of the IT team.

-What an incredible event, so glad to have been (somewhat) randomly selected for ECC - I'd like to think I was a pretty darn good resource head, and won best council with my incredible directors, co-resource head, IT and press members.
+With that being said, what an incredible event, so glad to have been (somewhat) randomly selected for ECC - I'd like to think I was a pretty darn good resource head, and won best council with my incredible directors, co-resource head, IT and press members.

 ![ECC](/ecc.jpeg)